dacrands/bergen-gatsby-cms/src/pages/projects/electric-sport-bike.md

     name: Coming soon...
 blog:
   - body: >-
+      The throttle that was purchased arrived with a couple manufacturing defects.
+The throttle was jamming and the wires were not extruded from the correct spot.
+To overcome this issue, we cut out a small hole were the wires would be pulled through and covered them with electrical tape to enable the throttle to move properly.
+The next thing we covered today was assembling and testing the discharging circuit.
+Calculations were also revised and it was found that at 10kW power usage the motor will be able to accelerate the motorcycle up to 27.5 m/s (61 mph).
+    date: 2019-05-22T16:57:12.536Z
+    title: Week 3
+    image: /img/esb3.jpg
+  - body: >-
       A safety kill switch was purchased along with fully insulated quick-disconnect terminals, steel pipe flange and a grip throttle in order to connect the general circuit.
 We are currently looking for a set of